LizEve/LSU_Herbarium_Imaging_Scripts/HerbariumNotes.md

 - set up rsync cron job for synology backup and zip of server info
 - add closing warning on websites.
-- compare barcodes/files on lacie drives to cbfla
-- backup any files needed from lacie to cbfla, then from cbfla to synology
 - reorganize script
 	- get list of image + portal type
+    - write script to move files and check for corrupted images.
+    - compare barcodes/files on lacie drives to cbfla
 - get keys for herbarium
-- write script to move files and check for corrupted images.
+- box for CR, store directly from LaCie
+- ask eric about cycling drives, do we need more?
+- make notes about everything. records.
++ backup any files needed from lacie to cbfla, then from cbfla to synology

 # Host monster